-One of the most common questions people have about electric cars is “How do I charge it?”
+One of the most common questions we hear about electric cars is “How do I even charge an EV?”
+So we’re answering the question with our post on…

 While that might seem like a complex question, it’s really not much more difficult than plugging your phone in to a charger.
 The big difference with a car of course is the size of the charger.
 You don’t pop this one in your handbag or backpack and take it with you.
 Most of the time you’re relying on someone else having a charger for you, or using your fixed charger at home.